-- 20. Kirkpatrick manages dwellings throughout the Midwest.
+21. Kirkpatrick manages dwellings throughout the Midwest.
 It is one of the largest, if not the largest, property management company in Indianapolis, managing more than 10,000 dwellings.
-It identifies itself as an expert in the field of cooperative housing management. - 21.
-Kirkpatrick provides services to Grandville's board and residents.
+It identifies itself as an expert in the field of cooperative housing management.

+22. Kirkpatrick provides services to Grandville's board and residents.
 It is identified as the property manager on Grandville's promotional materials.
-It has provided onsite staff to direct the management and operation of Grandville. - 22.
-Among its management functions, Kirkpatrick is responsible for guiding Grandville's board and staff in compliance with fair housing laws, financial management, and reporting. - 23.
-It also provides direction and guidance, including the creation of forms used by Grandville, for screening and selecting prospective residents.
+It has provided onsite staff to direct the management and operation of Grandville.

+23. Among its management functions, Kirkpatrick is responsible for guiding Grandville's board and staff in compliance with fair housing laws, financial management, and reporting.

+24. It also provides direction and guidance, including the creation of forms used by Grandville, for screening and selecting prospective residents.
 Kirkpatrick's name appears prominently on Grandville's application as the cooperative's manager.
-Its name and contact information appear on public websites as the point of contact for prospective residents interested in Grandville. - 24.
-Kirkpatrick has been named as a respondent in at least two prior fair housing complaints, filed with the Indiana Civil Rights Commission, including at least one case alleging housing discrimination on the basis of disability.
+Its name and contact information appear on public websites as the point of contact for prospective residents interested in Grandville.

+25. Kirkpatrick has been named as a respondent in at least two prior fair housing complaints, filed with the Indiana Civil Rights Commission, including at least one case alleging housing discrimination on the basis of disability.
-C. Karen Mitchell

-- 25. Karen Mitchell is president of the Grandville Board of Directors. - 26.
-A letter from Karen Mitchell to prospective residents appears on the front page of the Grandville public website.
-That letter is signed, "Karen Mitchell, Grandville Cooperative, Board of Directors President."

-D. Virginia Morton and Sharna McFarland
+C. Virginia Morton and Sharna McFarland

-- 27. Virginia Morton is a quadriplegic. - 28.
-Virginia Morton relies on her adult daughter, Sharna McFarland, and a part-time at-home nurse for assistance with daily activities.
+26. Virginia Morton is quadriplegic.

+27. Virginia Morton relies on her adult daughter, Sharna McFarland, and a part-time at-home nurse for assistance with daily activities.
 Morton spends most days at home in a hospital bed because of her disability.